January 4, 2024

 Excess in health insurance plays a crucial role in how insurance companies manage claims.

 By introducing an excess, insurers pay less for frequent, smaller claims.
-This saves the insurance company money and allows them to efficiently handle more significant, long-term medical treatments.
+This saves the insurance company money and allows them to handle more significant, long-term medical treatments efficiently.

-For a policyholder, this can translate into lower premiums, as it helps keep the overall costs down for the insurer.
+This can translate into lower premiums for a policyholder, as it helps keep the insurer's overall costs down.

-Refer to your health insurance policy document for specific excess amounts and any exclusions that might apply.
+Inform your employees to refer to their health insurance policy documents for specific excess amounts and any applicable exclusions.

-Find out what’s the average Waiting Period for Health Insurance in Ireland.
+Learn about the Waiting Period for Health Insurance in Ireland.

-Understanding the different types of excess in health insurance helps you make informed decisions about policy selection and claims.
+Understanding the different types of excess in health insurance helps your employees make informed decisions about policy selection and claims.

 In Ireland, health insurance excess falls into the following categories:

-• Compulsory Excess is a fixed amount you must pay on any claim.
-Your insurer sets this amount.
+Compulsory Excess is a fixed amount your employees must pay on any claim.
+Their insurer sets this amount.

-• Voluntary Excess is an additional amount you choose to pay, which can lower your premiums.
+Voluntary Excess is an additional amount your employees may choose to pay, which can lower their premiums.

-• Inpatient excess covers hospital admissions (applicable for private and hi-tech hospitals), such as overnight stays, surgery, and procedures.
-You pay inpatient excess directly to the hospital for each claim.
+Inpatient excess covers hospital admissions (applicable for private and hi-tech hospitals), such as overnight stays, surgery, and procedures.
+Your employees pay inpatient excess directly to the hospital for each claim.

-• Outpatient excess covers medical services you receive without getting admitted to a hospital.
+Outpatient excess covers medical services your employees receive without getting admitted to a hospital.
 This includes visits to health providers like consultants, general practitioners (GPs), physiotherapists, speech therapists, osteopaths and more.
-With each visit, you pay your outpatient excess amount first.
-If the full appointment fee is reimbursable through your policy, you can claim back some or all of the excess costs from your insurer later.
+With each visit, employees pay their outpatient excess amount first.
+If the full appointment fee is reimbursable through their policy, they can claim back some or all of the excess costs from their insurer later.

-Learning how excess works helps manage your healthcare costs effectively.
+Learning how insurance excess works can help your employees manage their healthcare costs effectively.

 Here's a quick breakdown:

-Irish insurers often offer a range of excess levels, allowing you to customise your coverage based on your needs and budget.
+Irish insurers often offer a range of excess levels, allowing your employees to customise their coverage based on their needs and budget.

 For instance, Irish Life Health’s Kickoff plan is subject to a €125 excess per person for certain benefits.
 The excess amount goes up to €250 per person in the insurer's BeneFit plan.

-This flexibility empowers you to choose the right balance between premium and out-of-pocket costs.
+This flexibility empowers your employees to choose the right balance between premium and out-of-pocket costs.

-You’ll need to strike a delicate balance between your budget and employee satisfaction (remember, a lower premium for you could mean higher out-of-pocket costs for the employee.)
+You’ll need to strike a delicate balance between your budget and employee satisfaction (remember, a lower premium for you could mean higher out-of-pocket costs for your employee.)

 Thankfully, you can ease the burden with Kota.

-Kota is an innovative digital benefits platform that lets you manage private health insurance across global teams while minimising paperwork and administrative overheads.
+Kota is a simple digital benefits platform that lets you manage employee health insurance across global teams while minimising paperwork and administrative overheads.

 You can:

-• Easily compare top-tier international plans to find the right fit for your team and budget.
+Easily compare plans from trusted providers to find the right fit for your team and budget.

-Before choosing an excess level, consider the following:
+Before choosing an excess level, your employees should consider the following:

-• Insurance risk assessment: Analyse your expected healthcare expenses.
-If you anticipate frequent visits to doctors or specialists, a lower excess might be more beneficial.
+Insurance risk assessment: Ask your employees to analyse their expected healthcare expenses.
+If they anticipate frequent visits to doctors or specialists, a lower excess might be more beneficial.

-• Balancing excess with premium: A higher excess reduces your premium but increases your out-of-pocket costs for claims.
-Choose a level you can comfortably afford.
+Balancing excess with premium: A higher excess reduces your employees’ premium but increases their out-of-pocket costs for claims.
+Your employees should choose a level they can comfortably afford.

-Some Irish insurers also offer ‘nil excess’ plans, which means you’ll have to pay higher premiums.
-Besides, the excess applies to each claim individually, not your annual spending.
+Some Irish insurers also offer ‘nil excess’ plans, meaning your employees must pay higher premiums.
+Besides, the excess applies to each claim, not their annual spending.
 So, multiple services could mean multiple excess payments.

-If you need to file a claim on your health insurance that includes excess, here's the best approach to take:
+If your employees need to file a claim on their health insurance that includes excess, here's the best approach they can take:

-• Initial Steps: Check your policy details to understand the excess applicable.
+Initial Steps: Check their policy details to understand the excess applicable.

-• Gather Your Docs: Required documents typically include medical reports, bills, and proof of treatment.
-Ensure all relevant documents are accurate and complete.
+Gather Their Docs: Required documents typically include medical reports, bills, and proof of treatment.
+Your employees must ensure all relevant documents are accurate and complete.

-• Claim Filing: Notify your insurer and submit the necessary documents.
+Claim Filing: Notify their insurer and submit the necessary documents.

-• Assessment of Excess: Insurers determine the excess based on your policy's terms.
+Assessment of Excess: Insurers determine the excess based on your employees’ policy's terms.
 This could be a fixed amount or vary depending on the claim type.

-• Calculating Your Contribution: Subtract the excess amount from the total claim to determine your out-of-pocket expenses.
-For example, if the claim is €1,000 and your excess is €200, you pay €200, and your insurer covers the remaining €800.
+Calculating Their Contribution: Your employees can subtract the excess amount from their total claim to determine their out-of-pocket expenses.
+For example, if the claim is €1,000 and the excess is €200, your employee will pay €200, and their insurer will cover the remaining €800.

-So, let’s bust some myths about insurance excess:
+Let’s bust some myths about excess in insurance:

 Reality: Excess is not an extra fee but a part of the claim cost the policyholder agrees to pay.